24 PEAKS IN 24 HOURS – THE ULTIMATE LAKE DISTRICT HIKING CHALLENGE

 On the 10th April 2013, I tragically lost my 25 year old sister, Donna, to Meningitis.

 She was full of fun, joy and mischief, and she lit up a room with her smile and infectious laugh, which is so missed, but will never be forgotten.

-Shortly after I wrote the post, my best mate, Mark, suggested we do an event to raise money for Meningitis Now, but that it should be a challenge that really pushed us.
-My sister loved the outdoors, and especially the Ennerdale Valley, so we decided on the 24 Peaks Challenge – 24 Peaks In 24 Hours in the Lake District.
+Shortly after, it was suggested I do an event to raise money for Meningitis Now, but that it should be a challenge that really pushed me.
+My sister loved the outdoors, and especially the Ennerdale Valley, so my friend and I decided on the 24 Peaks Challenge – 24 Peaks In 24 Hours in the Lake District.
 She would have loved this challenge, and will certainly have a laugh at us bimbling around in the dark at the head of the Ennerdale valley.

 The 24 peaks is one of the most demanding mountain walking challenges in the Lake District.
-On the 14th/15th June 2014, we will scale 24 of the greatest peaks in the Lake District, each one being over 2400ft, all with a target trekking time of 24 hours.
+The challenge will see you scale 24 of the greatest peaks in the Lake District, each one being over 2400ft, all with a target hiking time of 24 hours.

-Ordnance Survey have kindly given me a key to the internet, so you can zoom in and view our route on the OS map below.
-Mobile and tablet users might struggle to view the map, so click the links below to view images of the routes across the two sets of peaks if you have any issues.
+You can view the routes by clicking the images below.
+Mobile and tablet users might struggle to view them, so click the links below to view images of the routes across the two sets of peaks if you have any issues.

 24 PEAKS CHALLENGE – TIPS

 If you’re thinking of having a go at the 24 peaks Lake District challenge, these are my top tips:

 - Get training – this is not an easy challenge, even for seasoned hikers.